-2022 will be both a challenging and an exciting year for financial institutions.
+2023 will be a challenging year for financial institutions.
 Innovative new technologies are redefining the sector, shaping the services that financial organisations offer, the ways in which they interact with consumers, and the ways in which they apply new sources of data across departments.
 But the onset of growing economic instability is putting entire markets in jeopardy and threatening to yield mounting uncertainty for lenders and borrowers alike.

-The evolution of financial services is set to continue.
-Let’s examine the 5 top trends for financial organisations in 2022:
+Nevertheless, the evolution of financial services is set to continue.
+Let’s examine the 4 top trends for financial organisations in 2023:

 - Open banking will dominate the future